Fact Sheet 10:

 SSN required by federal law.
 Federal law requires private businesses to collect your SSN when (1) you are involved in a transaction in which the Internal Revenue Service requires notification, or (2) you are engaged in a financial transaction subject to federal Customer Identification Program rules.

-MediCal and Medicare are government health plans and can require an SSN.
+MediCal and Medicare are government health plans and can require an SSN for enrollment.

-A Mandatory Insurer Reporting Law (Section 111 of Public Law 110-173) requires group health plan insurers to report SSNs to the Centers for Medicare and Medicaid Services for both subscribers and covered dependents.
+If you are covered by group insurance through your employer, a Mandatory Insurer Reporting Law (Section 111 of Public Law 110-173) requires insurers to report SSNs to the Centers for Medicare and Medicaid Services for both subscribers and covered dependents.
 This information is used to coordinate Medicare payments with other insurance benefits.
 However, there is no language in Section 111 itself that mandates collection or reporting of all SSNs to Medicare.
 Medicare requires only that insurers send the Medicare ID numbers of Medicare beneficiaries, and that they take appropriate steps to ensure that they tell Medicare about all the Medicare beneficiaries they also provide coverage for.

 Similarly, individuals who receive ongoing reimbursement for medical care through no-fault insurance or workers’ compensation or who receive a settlement, judgment or award from liability insurance (including self-insurance), no-fault insurance, or workers’ compensation may be asked to furnish information concerning their SSN.